NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-Config-File.md

 # NuGet Configuration Settings
-There are a bunch of NuGet configuration values which can be set via the nuget.config file.
+Below is the summary of the NuGet configuration keys and values that can be set via the nuget.config files.
-Below is the summary of the NuGet config keys and their usage.

 <h3> Repository Path </h3>
  Allows  you to install the NuGet packages in the specified folder, instead of the default "$(Solutiondir)\Packages" folder.